-To act for the Chief of Public Safety in the collection of fines and Court costs;
+To act for the Chief of Police in the collection of fines and Court costs;

 To take oaths and affirmations;

-To accept signed complaints, and allow the same to be signed and sworn to or affirmed before him;
+To accept signed complaints, and allow the same to be signed and sworn to or affirmed before him/her;

 Sign and issue subpoenas requiring the attendance of witnesses and sign and issue subpoenas duces tecum;